-Covid-19 - During times of Covid-19 restriction, all staff will follow the infection control guidance set out in the individual academy risk assessment and Covid-19 plan.
+Covid-19 - During times of Covid-19 restriction, all staff will follow the infection control guidance set out in the individual Academy risk assessment and Covid-19 plan.

-Covid-19 - If a child presents with Covid-19 symptoms, staff will follow the procedures laid out in the MLT First Aid Policy.
+Covid-19 - If a child presents with Covid-19 symptoms, staff will follow the procedures laid out in the MLT First Aid Policy and the individual Academy risk assessment.